Chris Hardwick's Name Restored to Nerdist Website After Investigation

 "Nerdist prides itself on being an inclusive company made up of a positive, diverse community of people who come together to share, celebrate, and discuss the things we love," the statement continued.
 "We absolutely do not tolerate discrimination, harassment, and other forms of abuse.”

-Nerdist started as podcast hosted by Harwick in 2010, and has since grown into a larger company, including news, reviews, videos and more.
+Nerdist started as podcast hosted by Hardwick in 2010, and has since grown into a larger company, including news, reviews, videos and more.
 Hardwick has also hosted several TV shows, including Talking Dead, AMC's official aftershow for The Walking Dead.

 After Dykstra's allegations, Hardwick was removed from Talking Dead and dropped from several San Diego Comic-Con panels.
 At the conclusion of their own investigation, however, AMC has decided Hardwick will return to his hosting duties.